 The CCAC is seeking representation from the animal welfare community, different sectors of the animal care system (public, private, and academic), different demographic and regional areas, and a diverse cross-section of member organizations.

 The board should ideally possess a balance of skills and competencies that include:

 - veterinary knowledge;

 - expertise in social economy.

-Successful applicants are expected to complete a three-year term, and attend three two-day, in-person meetings, and four or five two-hour videoconferences per year (currently replaced by two-hour videoconferences every six weeks as a result of COVID-19).
+Successful applicants are expected to complete a three-year term, and attend two two-day, in-person meetings (conditions permitting), and four or five two-hour videoconferences per year.

 The CCAC strongly believes in equity, diversity, and inclusion, and encourages applications from diverse groups of society, with the skills and knowledge to advance its mandate.
 Candidates not selected to sit on the board may be invited to contribute to other CCAC activities.